Canada-Argentina relations

 Operations

 In recent years, Canada and Argentina have jointly engaged in reconstruction and peacekeeping operations in Haiti and have collaborated as part of the Group of Friends of Haiti.
-Canada and Argentina both supported the UN Mission for Stabilization in Haiti (MINUSTAH).
+Canada and Argentina collaborated within the context of their respective deployments to the UN Stabilization Mission in Haiti (MINUSTAH) from 2004 to 2017.
 Under that framework, Argentina benefited from Canada’s Military Training and Cooperation Program through which Canada makes military training available to partner countries thus enhancing defence relations between our nations.
+In October 2024, Canada and Argentina signed a Letter of Intent (LOI), signaling their mutual intention to deepen bilateral defence relations.

 Partnerships and organizations